 Preparation of Sodium:

 We will discuss preparation of sodium thoroughly.
-As we already know that sodium (Preparation of sodium)is a chemical element and have symbol NA and atomic Number 11.
+As we already know that sodium (sodium preparation) is a chemical element and atomic number of sodium is 11 with NA symbol .
 Its belong to group Number 1 because it has a single electron in outermost shell.
 It can readily donate electron from outer shell.
 It is highly reactive , soft and silvery white alkali metal.